pablotron/tiny-binaries/README.md

 docker run --rm -it -v $(pwd)/out:/out pablotron/tiny-binaries
 ```

-Alternatively, you can inspect the contents of /data/bin to look at
-the generated binaries, like so:
+You can inspect the generated binaries in `/data/bin` like this:

 ```sh
 # execute shell in container